SibylLab/Program-Wars/src/markdown/howToPlay.md

 5. You can’t replace a repetition card with another repetition card unless it is a variable card.

 **Relation to computer programming:** Repetition cards represent special computer instructions called loops.
 Like a repetition card, a loop repeats one or more instructions.
 Two repetition cards on instruction or method card resembles to nested loop in programming.
-To understand the different types of loops in a computer program you can go here.
+To understand the different types of loops in a computer program you can go <a href="https://www.tutorialspoint.com/computer_programming/computer_programming_loops.htm" target="_blank">here</a>.
 <br>

 - Variable cards: